xzel23/utility/README.md

 - JDK 21 or later, version 17 of the library requires JDK 17 or later (except for for JavaFX related modules that already require at least Java 21).
 - Version 17 that still supports Java 17 will receive important bugfix updates until the next LTS release (Java 25) is released.
 - To build the library, JDK 21+ **with a properly configured JavaFX installation** is needed.
+The StreamGathererUtil class is compiled using a Java 24 toolchain. **Building on Windows ARM is not supported** due to the incomplete Gradle support for that platform (details: https://github.com/gradle/gradle/issues/21703).

 The requirement to have JavaFX installed and configured correctly on the system is because both the Gradle JavaFX plugin and the Foojay toolchain resolver plugin do not yet fully support